Goran58/com.vanderbilt.spc/README.md

 ## Homey app for Vanderbilt SPC Intrusion System
 This app integrates Homey with Vanderbilt SPC intrusion system.
-The app allows you to use all your SPC connected motion detectors, door/window contacts, fire detectors and alarm status for control of other devices connected to home, e.g lights, water valves and blinds.
-It is also support for arming/disarming the SPC system (if allowed in the SPC configuration).
+The app allows you to use all your SPC connected motion detectors, door/window contacts, fire detectors and alarm status for control of other devices connected to Homey, e.g lights, water valves and blinds.
+It has also support for arming/disarming the SPC system manually or via Flows (if allowed in the SPC configuration).

 ## Hardware
 ### Supported panels